Bobby Brink Game Preview: Flyers vs. Sabres

 Brink Season Stats Insights

+- In 9 games this season, Brink has a plus-minus rating of -1, while averaging 14:45 on the ice per game.

-- In one of eight games this season, Brink has scored a goal, and he scored multiple goals in that game.
+- Through nine games played this season, Brink has scored at least one goal on one occasion and had multiple goals in that game.

-- In four of eight games this season, Brink has recorded a point, including two games with two or more points.
+- Brink has a point in four of nine games this season, with multiple points in two of them.

-- Brink has an assist in three of eight games this year, with multiple assists in one of them.
+- Brink has posted an assist in a game three times this year in nine games played, including multiple assists once.

 - Brink's implied probability to go over his point total is 48.8% based on the odds.

-- There is an implied probability of 33.9% of Brink going over his assist prop bet, considering the moneyline odds.
+- There is a 33.9% chance of Brink having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.